 Money well spent if you ask me, but you also need to make sure you don’t buy the gun and lose the right to carry it.
 Consider donating to a Pro-Second Amendment Organization and purchasing self-defense insurance to protect your rights!
 These go hand-in-hand with gun ownership.

-What do I need to do before I start to carry this firearm?
+What do I need to do before I start to carry?

 No matter which state you live in, you need to make sure you’re following local and federal laws and are a capable shooter equipped to carry before you start.
 That means knowing the law, being comfortable drawing and shooting your firearm, and feeling confident in your ability to effectively defend yourself or protect those around you should anyone threaten your lives.